Shewiiii/Ugoku-v2/README.md

 <h2>Known bugs to fix</h2>

 - Example sentences not always well chosen when reviewing jpdb cards (Gemini, rare but still).
-- The song in vc may stop randomly.
+- The song in vc may stop randomly with Spotify.
-- Audio is slowing down at the beginning of a song.
+- Audio may slow down at the beginning of a song.
 - Audio is lagging when changing the audio effect.

 <h2>Requirements</h2>